Characterizing the ELS Values with Fixed-Population Invariance Axioms: ELS values

-We note relationships between $\sigma$-Shapley values and variants of the Shapley value studied in the literature.
-If $\sigma(s)=\delta^{n-s}$ for some $\delta\in[0,1]$, then the $\sigma$-Shapley value coincides with the $\delta$-discounted Shapley value \citep{Joosten1996thesis,driessen2002weighted}. \citet{yokote2018balanced} introduce a closely related class, the \textbf{r}-egalitarian Shapley values, in variable-population frameworks.
-Because our framework differs from theirs, a direct comparison is not possible; nevertheless, when $\sigma(n)=1$, the $\sigma$-Shapley values are analogous to the $\mathbf{r}$-egalitarian Shapley values.
+This class encompasses several variants of the Shapley value studied in the literature.
+For example, if $\sigma(s)=\delta^{\,n-s}$ for some $\delta\in[0,1]$, then $\sigma\text{-}Sh$ coincides with the $\delta$-discounted Shapley value \citep{Joosten1996thesis,driessen2002weighted}. \citet{yokote2018balanced} introduce the $\mathbf{r}$-egalitarian Shapley values in a variable-population framework.
+Although their setting differs from ours, the $\sigma$-Shapley values with $\sigma(n)=1$ are closely analogous to that class.